Rafael Pereira (hurdler)

 Rafael Henrique Campos Pereira (born 8 April 1997) is a Brazilian specialising in the high hurdles.
 He won a gold medal at the 2021 South American Championships in Athletics.
 He competed at the 2020 Summer Olympics.

-At the 2022 Brazilian championships held in Rio de Janeiro, he broke she South American record in 110 m hurdles with a time of 13.17.
+At the 2022 Brazilian championships held in Rio de Janeiro, he broke the South American record in 110 m hurdles with a time of 13.17s.